jeffsp/SPOC/README.md

 * Where possible, point records are stored in a vector, and functions manipulate point record vector indexes, rather than manipulating the point records themselves
-* Most functions provide the strong exception guarantee by using call-by-const-reference or call-by-value and returning either indexes into the input data or copies of the input data
+* Most functions provide the strong exception safety guarantee by using call-by-const-reference or call-by-value and returning either indexes into the input data or copies of the input data
 * Linear complexity algorithms